MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-managed-instance.md

 For the rest of the settings on the other tabs, you can leave them as default or change them according to your requirements.

+> [!NOTE]
-Creation of a new SQL managed instance can take up to six hours.
+> Creation of a new SQL managed instance can take up to six hours.

 After you create a SQL managed instance, you need to provide permission to the SCOM Managed Instance (preview) resource provider to access the SQL managed instance properties.